SikaiWang224/SikaiWang-Website/index.md

 ## About Me
 **Hi!
-I am a student in Lehigh University majored in Finance and Business Analytics.**
+I am a student in Lehigh University majoring in Finance and Business Analytics.**

 ---